arduino-libraries/ArduinoCloudThing/README.md

 `int encode(uint8_t * data, size_t const size)`

-* **decode** decodes a CBOR buffer received from the cloud and updates writeable properties accordingly.
-Also the update callbacks are called, if the value of a property has changed.
+* **decode**  decodes a CBOR buffer received from the cloud and if the syncMessage parameter is set to false(default), updates writeable properties accordingly and call the update callback if the value of a property has changed.
+If the syncMessage parameter is set to true, the value of the property received by the cloud and the relative last change timestamp are passed to a synchronization callback.
+The synchronization callback could apply the logic to assign a value to the property choosing between the local value and the cloud one.
+The synchronization logic also decide if call the onUpdate callback.

-`decode(uint8_t const * const data, size_t const length)`
+`decode(uint8_t const * const payload, size_t const length, bool syncMessage = false)`

 ## Unit Tests